vanya2143/simple_uwsg_service/README.md

 ### /sum_of_two
 method: GET

-/sum_of_two accepting array of integers of any size using GET parameters.
+Accepting array of integers of any size using GET parameters.
 Response of this function can be true only if sum of any two parameters equals the last one.
 For example
 ```python